Pratiksha96/contact-form-wordpress-plugin/README.md

 You can pull or clone the repository in above location and you will be able to find it under the plugins option on your wordpress website.

-**Step 2:** Under your contact us page you can place below text and you should be able to see the form on your webpage -
+**Step 2:** Under your contact us page you can place below shortcode in your page and you should be able to see the form on your webpage -

 `[contact_form]`